UK palace ends silence on Harry, Meghan racism allegations from Oprah interview

 The statement is the first comment by the palace following Harry and Meghan's two-hour interview with Oprah Winfrey in which they alleged that Meghan had experienced racism and callous treatment during her time in the royal family.

-Prince Harry and Meghan's allegations of ill treatment by Britain's royal household are so serious that some observers say Buckingham Palace's silence on the topic has only added to the furor surrounding their TV interview with Oprah Winfrey.
+Earlier, some observers had said that Buckingham Palace's silence on the topic has only added to the furor surrounding the TV interview.

-While the palace often tries to stay above controversy by remaining silent and riding out the storm, the Duke and Duchess of Sussex's charges are so damaging to the royal family that it will have to respond publicly, says royal biographer Angela Levin.

-But that response is likely being delayed by Queen Elizabeth II's struggle to balance her sometimes-conflicting roles as monarch and grandmother, says Levin, author of "Harry, a Biography of a Prince."
-Yet she says there's little doubt that ultimately the 94-year-old monarch will make her decision based on what's best for the 1,000-year-old institution she has led since 1952.

 The interview, which aired Sunday night in the U.S. and a day later in Britain, has rocked the royal family and divided people around the world.
 While many say the allegations demonstrate the need for change inside a palace that hasn't kept pace with the #MeToo and Black Lives Matter movements, others have criticized Harry and Meghan for dropping their bombshell while Harry's 99-year-old grandfather, Prince Philip, remains hospitalized in London after a heart procedure.